kadriSamia918/LUDOO/README.md

 3/Creation of the Game manager and moving the pink pieces according to the number given by the dice.

-4/Placement of the 3 other dices;
+4/Placement of the 3 other dices.

 5/Ensure the movement of each piece according to the number obtained by the corresponding dice.